How to get an Agent to handle complex, multi-step queries

 Test complex workflows end-to-end

-Whatever AI Agent you use, run end-to-end tests with the complex queries and workflows you’ve scoped to ensure it’s responding and behaving as expected:
+Whatever Agent you use, run end-to-end tests with the complex queries and workflows you’ve scoped to ensure it’s responding and behaving as expected:

 1

-Start with a realistic customer message
+Start with a realistic customer message.

 2

-Run the flow end-to-end
+Run the flow end-to-end.

 3

-Observe which steps are selected, what data is retrieved, and how decisions are made
+Observe which steps are selected, what data is retrieved, and how decisions are made.

 4

-Evaluate both the outcome and the path taken to get there
+Evaluate both the outcome and the path taken to get there.

 3. Deploy